CueNIMBY

 System tray application for workstation NIMBY control

-CueNIMBY is a cross-platform system tray application that provides user control over OpenCue’s NIMBY (Not In My Back Yard) feature on workstations.
+CueNIMBY is a Qt-based cross-platform system tray application that provides user control over OpenCue’s NIMBY (Not In My Back Yard) feature on workstations.
+Built with Qt6 for native look and feel, it features professional icons with the OpenCue logo, emoji hints (🔒❌⚠️🔧) for quick status recognition, and enhanced status detection.

 Synopsis